ChristofferGreen/PathSpace/docs/design.md

 ## Default Paths
 TBD

-## Benchmarks
+## Bottlenecks
 Linda like tuple spaces have traditionally been seen as slow.
 To some degree this is due to the pattern matching required to extract data from a tuple.
+### Path Caching
 In PathSpace the slowest part will be traversing the path hierarchy.
-Potentially this could be sped up if the user could manually lock an internal PathSpace from being erased and returning a pointer to it so that the path would not need to be traversed in order to perform operations on it and then unlocking it when done, perhaps via RAII.
-But this is a bit heavy handed, undecided.
+Potentially this could be sped up if we provide a cache of the most recent lookups of paths for insert/read/grab.
+Could be done as a hashmap from a ConcretePath to a PathSpace*.
+Would need to clear the cache on grab, or other PathSpace removals.

 ### Version Migration Utilities
 TBD